aspiredu/django-safemigrate/README.rst

     SAFEMIGRATE = "nonstrict"

-In this mode ``safemigrate`` will run all the migrations that are not blocked by any unsafe migrations.
+In this mode ``safemigrate`` will run all the migrations that are unset and those not blocked by any unsafe migrations.
 Any remaining migrations can be run after the fact using the normal ``migrate`` Django command.